Elderly Mobility Scale

 What is the Elderly Mobility Scale?

-The is a clinical assessment tool created to assess geriatric patients and their mobility to see if they are at risk of getting into accidents (specifically falling) and if they require any assistance to do certain things, specifically activities of daily living (ADLs).
+The Elderly Mobility Scale (EMS) is a clinical assessment tool created to assess the physical health and mobility of patients of advanced age to see if they are at risk of accidents (specifically falling) and if they require any assistance to do certain things, specifically activities of daily living (ADLs).

 The scale is divided into seven parts, each one covering a certain activity.
-Here are the seven sections of the scale:
+Here are the seven sections of the scale used for assessing mobility:

 - Standing